11 Interesting Facts About the Sochi 2014 Winter Olympics

 - Mixed relay biathlon

-7. The medals are what everyone is talking about.
-They have a stylish and beautiful design which clearly shows the amount of work put into the medals.
-I have to say, from all the medals I have seen up until now, my favourite medals are these ones.
-There is something mystical about the shapes on the medal that make them truly spectacular.
-The Olympic gold medal contains 525 grams of silver with a 960 hallmark and 6 grams of gold and a 999 hallmark.
+The Sochi Olympic medals featured a stylish and beautiful design that clearly showed a great deal of craftsmanship.
+I have to say, from all the medals I have seen up until this point, my favourite medals are the ones from Sochi.
+There was something mystical about the shapes on the medal that made them truly spectacular.
+The Olympic gold medal contained 525 grams of silver with a 960 hallmark; and 6 grams of gold and a 999 hallmark.

-8. This is the first time that Russia have hosted the Winter Olympics but they have hosted the 1980 Summer Olympics in Moscow.
-The Winter Paralympics will also be held in Sochi.
-1650 athletes from 45 countries are expected to compete in the Paralympics this year.
+The Sochi Olympics represented the first time that Russia hosted the Winter Games (Moscow hosted the 1980 Summer Games).
+The 2014 Winter Paralympics were also held in Sochi, where 1,650 athletes from 45 countries were expected to compete.

-9. How many people will view the Sochi Winter Olympics?
-Russia's primary news channel have predicted an estimated 3.5 billion people to tune in to the Winter Olympics.
-That is half of the total global population.
+How many people watched the Sochi Winter Olympics?
+Russia's primary news channel predicted that an estimated 3.5 billion people would tune in to the Games—a number that represented half of the total global population.

-Approximately 2 billion people have viewed Kate Middleton's and Prince William's wedding so this will be 1.5 billion more.
-So, for every 7 people you see on the street, at least 4 of them will have watched at least some part of the Winter Olympics.
-Now that's something!
+Approximately 2 billion people viewed Kate Middleton's and Prince William's wedding, so the Russian estimate represented 1.5 billion more.
+So, for every 7 people you see on the street, at least 4 of them probably watched at least some part of the 2014 Winter Olympics.
+Now, that's something!

 Racing down snow mountains against their opponents